-Renault, Nissan spar over governance reforms as tie-up strains worsen: sources
+Renault, Nissan spar over governance reforms as tie-up strains worsen

-PARIS (Reuters) - Renault has signaled it will block alliance partner Nissan from adopting planned governance reforms unless it gets a seat on new board committees, sources said, a demand one person at the Japanese automaker derided as a potential conflict of interest.
+PARIS/TOKYO (Reuters) - Renault has signaled it will block alliance partner Nissan from adopting planned governance reforms unless the French automaker gets more say in the new system, a demand which Nissan said was “most regrettable” and which one source derided as a potential conflict of interest.

 The rift exposes the deepening strain between France’s Renault SA and Nissan Motor Co, whose 20-year-old tie-up has been under pressure since the arrest of former Chairman Carlos Ghosn in November.